Boniek1989/IActionResultExample/README.md

 3) bookid cannot be null or empty
 4) book id must be in range (0,1000>

-App sends respond with proper messages and status codes.
+App send response with proper messages and status codes.